Mwinzi/My-Cineflex/README.md

 ```

 4. Finally, access http://localhost:3000 (the port ':3000' is subjected to changes) on your favorite browser.
-Deployed on vercel, check about for link.
+Deployed on vercel, check about for link. (this is my second try in creating this react app, to see my previous attempt see https://github.com/Mwinzi/Cineflex-One)